5 Scholarship Tips For High School Seniors

 So, the likelihood of winning a full ride scholarship or even piecing enough scholarships together to cover your college costs is pretty slim.
 Before your student starts looking for private scholarships, understand the following five realities and share them with your student too……

 1) The largest scholarship a high school senior will receive will come from the college they attend.
-According to the latest data from the College Board’s Trends in Higher Education, 40% of all free aid money (money that does not need to be paid back) was given by colleges to students.
+According to the latest data from the College Board’s Trends in Higher Education, 25% of all free aid money (money that does not need to be paid back) was given by colleges to students.
 Scholarship money from colleges is second in dollar amount to what the government gives out in loan money.
-Only 6% of free aid money came from private and employer grants.2 So if your student is going to be efficient with their time, it’s more worthwhile to find colleges that are going to offer the most money in either financial aid or merit scholarships, as opposed to searching and applying to private scholarships.
+Only 6% of free aid money came from private and employer grants.2 If your student is going to be efficient with their time, it’s more worthwhile to find colleges that are going to offer the most money in either financial aid or merit scholarships, as opposed to searching and applying to private scholarships.

 2) Private scholarships reduce financial aid students receive from colleges.
 If your student wins a private scholarship, they must report that information to the financial aid office.
 Colleges usually use the scholarship money to reduce the amount of need based aid they offer.
 Some colleges choose to reduce the college’s grant or others may reduce loans included in the financial aid package.
 Reducing the loan amount is better for the student, but in either case, wining a private scholarship doesn’t give you more money than what you would have received from the college and government anyway.
 Frustrating – right?!!